 Not minor if: When the licensee performed the required post-maintenance test, the alarm system failed.

-Example h: The licensee failed to post an area as a area.
+Example 2h: The licensee failed to post an area as a moderator-controlled area.
 Preventing the introduction of moderators into the area is credited as an administrative IROFS in the license application.

 The violation: The licensee committed to post appropriate criticality safety precautions and prohibitions at the entrance to affected process areas in the license application.